apirogov/hampc/README.md

 **What differs from ympd:**

-* Also works over HTTPS, protecting your MPD password
 * Move items in the Queue with drag&drop
 * You can toggle the available outputs
+* Also works over HTTPS, protecting your MPD password
+* Built-in MPD stream player
 * Long-polling instead of websockets (at least now)

 Installation